 For your licensure, you’ll complete teacher education courses such as Intro to Teaching, Technology in Education, Classroom Management, Psychology and Education of Exceptional Students, and Assessment, among others.
 You’ll also complete supervised field experiences and student teaching in public or private partner schools in nearby communities.
 These are wonderful opportunities to put your classroom learning into practice and further develop your professional teaching competencies.

 *Professional Licensure: This program prepares students for licensure in Tennessee.
 A determination of eligibility for licensure in other states has not been made.
-Students should check specific state requirements before applying to the program.
+Students and applicants should check specific state requirements before applying to the program and may request contact information for the applicable licensing board from Karen Presnell, Office Manager for Area of Education at firstname.lastname@example.org.

 Middle Grades Mathematics (6-8) Endorsement: